si2-urssi/berkeley_workshop/README.md

 ### Meeting location

 The venue is at the intersection of Piedmont and Bancroft and an easy walk from downtown (or a short ride share from anywhere in Berkeley).
 There are numerous options for lunch spots right on Bancroft and Telegraph, with even more options downtown.
-Thursday's meeting rooms will be in the Sproul and Golub (Home) Room upstairs.
+Thursday's meeting rooms will be the Sproul and Golub (Home) Room upstairs.

 ![Map of venue](https://i.imgur.com/ESNnB5E.png)